AllenJohny/HEFT/readme.txt

 3)Manish Reddy       19XJ1A0519

-	Name of the file consisting of the program is heft.c.
-It can be compiled in a c compiler using the command "gcc 19XJ1A0505_19XJ1A0583_19XJ1A0519" creating an executable a.out.
+	Name of the file consisting of the program is 19XJ1A0505_19XJ1A0583_19XJ1A0519.c.
+It can be compiled in a c compiler using the command "gcc 19XJ1A0505_19XJ1A0583_19XJ1A0519.c" creating an executable a.out.
 We execute a.out  using ./a.out to run the code.

 	The program has the following funtions:-